 Easy Income Starts With These Options Strategies

-Let’s take a break from U.S.-China trade tensions, Hong Kong protests, Trump impeachment proceedings, Brexit chaos, and all of the media white noise that can cloud an investor’s judgment.
+Let’s take a break from the Senate impeachment trial, coronavirus outbreaks, U.S.-China trade tensions, Brexit chaos, and all of the media white noise that can cloud an investor’s judgment.
 I want to focus like a laser beam on Job One, which is to help you make money.

 My topic for today is options.
 Now hold on.
 I know what some of you are thinking.
 Options are too complex.
 They’re too risky.

 But as my colleague Jim Fink makes clear below, options can serve as simple, easy ways to generate steady income, especially when a seasoned pro like Jim walks you through it.

 Jim Fink is chief investment strategist of Options for Income, Velocity Trader, and Jim Fink’s Inner Circle.
 He holds a bachelor’s degree from Yale University, a master’s degree from Harvard’s Kennedy School of Government, a law degree from Columbia University, and an MBA from the University of Virginia’s Darden School of Business.

 Jim also has been a member of the Illinois and District of Columbia bars and is a CFA charterholder.

 So yeah, when Jim Fink speaks, the rest of the Investing Daily team sits up and listens.
 You should, too.

 I asked Jim a few options questions that are specific to income investors.
 I think you’ll find his answers quite extensive and informative, even for those who don’t want to use options in their investment strategy.